-Looking at the five core competencies, you can probably think of times where your organization didn’t account for one or more of these areas, and you probably want to forget the frustration and challenges associated with those experiences such as cancelled projects, schedule delays, cost overruns, or staff turnover.
+Looking at the five core competencies, you can probably think of times where your organization did not account for one or more of these areas.
+And now, you probably want to forget the frustration and challenges associated with those experiences.
+The truth is, without these five competencies, your change efforts will be fraught with problems.
+These can include issues such as canceled projects, schedule delays, cost overruns, or staff turnover

-As the visual shows, if you have all five competencies covered (the top row), you get the change you are looking for.
+As the visual above shows, if you have all five competencies covered (the top row), you get the change you desire.
 However, if you are missing one of the five competencies, you end up with problems.

-For example – if you don’t have proper Governance, you get Confusion among your teams.
+For example – if you don’t have proper Governance, you get confusion among your teams.
 No defined processes?
-You get sporadic change where some people are able to make the change, but others struggle.
+You get sporadic change where some people can make the transition, but others struggle.

-Looking at technology, you can see why it usually gets the blame – lack of proper technology causes anxiety and frustration, which quickly mask all of the other issues.
-Once people are frustrated, it’s tough to understand why they are resistant to change.
+Looking at technology, you can see why it usually gets the blame – lack of proper technology causes anxiety and frustration, which quickly masks all of the other issues.
+Once people are frustrated, it is tough to understand why they are resistant to change.

-Now let’s look at some of Afia’s experiences with each competency.
+Now let’s look at some of our experiences with each competency.

-In order to create change, your organization needs the people who will live and breath the change – to make staff stakeholders and champions of change.
-On top of that, the organization needs to enable staff to make the required change.
+To create change, your organization needs the people who will live and breathe the change – to make staff stakeholders and champions of change.
+On top of that, the organization needs to create a culture that empowers staff to make the required change.
 This may include developing their knowledge, expertise, and requisite skills to effectively move the change forward.

-Without this commitment, organizations will find resistance to change and staff may actually work actively against the change.
+Without this commitment, organizations will find resistance to change, and staff may work actively against the change.